awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

        aws ec2 describe-subnets --filters Name=tag:kubernetes.io/cluster/my-cluster,Values=shared | grep SubnetId
        ```
 If the subnet you want to select isn't returned in the output from the previous command, manually add the tag to the subnet\.
 For more information, see [Subnet tagging](network_reqs.md#vpc-subnet-tagging)\.
-If you select AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, then the subnets must not have been passed in when you created the cluster\.
+If you select AWS Outposts, AWS Wavelength, or AWS Local Zones subnets, the subnets must not have been passed in when you created the cluster\.

 1. Acknowledge that the stack might create IAM resources, and then choose **Create stack**\.